Reputation Management After an Arrest | The Discoverability Company

 Can a mugshot site legally charge me to remove my photo?

 In many states, no. As of early 2026, more than a dozen states including California, Georgia, Oregon, and Utah have passed laws prohibiting sites from charging removal fees for booking photos.
-If you're in one of those states, cite the relevant statute in your removal request.
+If you are in one of those states, cite the relevant statute in your removal request.
 Federal legislation has been proposed but not yet passed.

 What if I was never convicted?
 Does that change what can be removed?